 HOW TO MAKE THE BEST HEALTHY PEACH OATMEAL MUFFINS

 Let’s go over how to make these healthy peach oatmeal muffins!
+This easy recipe is straightforward, and I also have some tips to ensure your batch turns out perfectly soft, moist, and flavorful.

 Ripe peaches typically contain a lot of juice, which they release into the batter as the muffins bake.
 Too much liquid will cause your muffins to collapse while cooling, and sometimes it can also prevent the insides from fully baking.
-But if you thoroughly drain the peach juice, you end up with really fruity and flavorful healthy peach oatmeal muffins with the perfect moist and fluffy texture!
+But if you thoroughly drain the peach juice, you end up with really fruity and flavorful peach oatmeal muffins with the perfect moist and fluffy texture!

-One last thing!
+Prep the muffin cups.
 Low fat muffin batters like this one tend to stick to muffin liners like superglue, which means it’s nearly impossible to peel away those liners… However, I have another special trick for you!

 Now the only question left is… Would you be able to stop at one?
 Or would you be tempted to reach for a second (or third), like me? 😉